-Dr Harry Witchel is a Psychophysiologist, TV Scientist and Body Language expert.
-He is also the Discipline Leader in Physiology Brighton and Sussex Medical School and is best known for his appearances on many TV programmes such as Big Brother, the discovery Channel and BBC News, where he presents practical and clear science for music, body language, pleasure, dating, laughter, communication and physiology.
+Dr Harry Witchel is a highly respected Physiologist a TV Scientist and Body Language expert.
+He is also the Discipline Leader in Physiology Brighton and Sussex Medical School, and he phenomenal speaker .
+Harry is best known for his appearances on many TV programmes such as Big Brother, the discovery Channel and BBC News, where he presents practical and clear science explaining communication, body language, and the relationship between the mind and the body.

 "Suitably scientific! hilarious. a joy as ever.
-Let’s do another one soon.
+Let’s do another one soon."